Introduction

 Salary payments

-Once payroll calculation is complete, you can send your bank advice to your corporate bank for salary disbursements.
+Once the payroll calculation is complete, you can send your bank advice to your corporate bank for salary disbursements.
 This is when employees will be paid.

 Payroll accounting